whitelamp-uk/whitelamp-backup/README.md

 Destination files are never deleted; instead, a trash file is updated indicating which destination files no longer exist in the source directory.

+Copy backup.cfg.EXAMPLE to backup.cfg (ignored by Git) and edit.